coders-school/stl/module2/01_functors.en.md

 ## The use of functors

 We can use functors in STL algorithms.
-For example, the algorithm `for_each` for each element it calls the passed functor.
+For example, `for_each` algorithm for each element calls the passed functor.
 The functor itself must take as its only argument the type of element in the range it is working on.

 ```cpp
 struct Functor {